Guiwoo/nuber-eats-backend/README.md

   - Make a New Resolver, add Provider

 - ### Create Dish

+  - CreateDish Dto Use Picktype([inner things]) required
+  - Set a one Field For new restuarntId
+  - Resolver ?
+Only Ower can make a Dish use decorator for owner, AuthUser to give owner info
+  - service ? findOne by restaurantId, and add dish with json type how ?

+    - Using Spread operation { ...createDishInput, restaurant }

 - ### Edit Dish

+  - Same as CreateDish but need to get restaurant "Use relations"
+    - relations: ['restaurant'] can acess to restaurant like dishes.restaurant.ownerid like this

 - ### Delete Dish

+  - Same as EditDish

 - ### Orders CRUD
 - ### Orders Subscription (Owner,Customer,Delivery)